shivyucel/infection-delay-project/README.md

 # Infection Delay Data and Code

 This GitHub repository contains all of the code required for the preprocessing, implementation, and subsequent analysis of the Infection Delay Model paper.
-It also contains the raw data required for the project, along with inputs to the main models, and final result data sets.
+It also contains the raw data required for the project, along with effective distance inputs to the main models, and final result data sets.

 ## Data
 **Stored here: https://www.dropbox.com/sh/04dkaz5rlhmvueu/AADr_cMxxmqBp-GJq4Mb0_Axa?dl=0**